ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 ### For Ethereum (L1) to OP Mainnet (L2) transactions

-Transactions sent from L1 to L2 take up to approximately 15 minutes on mainnet and 5 minutes on the OP Goerli testnet to reach the target L2 contract.
+Transactions sent from L1 to L2 take approximately a minute to get from Ethereum to OP Mainnet, or from Goerli to OP Goerli.
-This is because L2 nodes will wait for a certain number of block confirmations on Ethereum before executing an L1 to L2 transaction.
+This is because L2 nodes wait for five block confirmations on Ethereum before executing an L1 to L2 transaction, to reduce the chance of a chain reorg.

 ### For OP Mainnet (L2) to Ethereum (L1) transactions